frankheat/offsecnotes/content/windows/windows privesc/index.md

 The default filename is `PowerShell_transcript.<computername>.<random>.<timestamp>.txt`.

 {{< hint style=notes >}}
-**Notes**: A user can change the location of the transcript file by using the command: `Start-Transcript -Path "C:\transcripts\transcript0.txt"`.
+A user can change the location of the transcript file by using the command: `Start-Transcript -Path "C:\transcripts\transcript0.txt"`.
 So, be sure to look for files that have names containing the word **transcript**.
 {{< /hint >}}

 ---